vpaeder/lvglpp/README.md

 ## Examples

 I adapted most of the examples provided with LVGL.
-You'll find them in the *examples* folder.
+You'll find them in the *examples* folder [here](examples).
 For examples that involve images, you need to include the appropriate files from LVGL examples.
 Don't forget to initialize LVGL and define a screen and an input device.

 ## Tests